 "It is important to know the scope of the assessment and what results can be compared."

-What should we keep in mind when comparing the results of carbon footprint or LCA calculations for packaging?
+What should we keep in mind when comparing the results of carbon footprint or LCA calculations?

 - The scope and methodology

-- The material
+- The raw materials of products

 - The type of energy used to manufacture the material

-- · The weight of the material